gerritjvv/kafka-fast/README.md

 For configuration options with the Java API see the ```kakfa_clj.core.KafkaConf``` class

+# Bootstrap errors

+If when a node or connector is created no metadata can be retreived from the kafka brokers, and exception
+is thrown, this generally signals an error with the bootstrap metadata brokers.

+Note: on clean clusters where there are no topics created yet, this might throw a false exception for consumers.

 # Produce Error handling and persistence

 When sending messages the broker(s) may respond with and error or the broker itself may be down.